togaritogarikun/TeXfiles/README.md

 # TeX Files Group / TeX テンプレートまとめ
 This repository stores TeX-related files.

+Please see the details according to your purposes:

+- to write reports
+- to summarize papers you read
+- to write dissertations

 ## report/
 In this directory,
 template files which could be used for reports are included.